inderjeetuiet/android-social-website-interactions/README.md

 1. Login from Paypal account
 2. Login form Linkend account
 3. Adding example of accessing data for each social website

+PS, if you want to use this, you just need to replace generated keys respective to social website integration you want to do or may be minor adjustments as per needs.